Call 800-803-TREE

 In early 2008, Moon Nurseries submitted samples of its bioretention soil mixture (BSM) to a DNREC approved laboratory (Duffield Associates, Consultants in the Geosciences) to obtain certification of its biosoil medium.
 Laboratory testing was performed on a representative sample of biofiltration soil to evaluate general conformance of the sample provided with DNREC – Soil and Water Conservation Division’s requirements for biofiltration soil.

-• An infiltration rate of 5 inches per hour
+and an infiltration rate of 5 inches per hour.

 The laboratory concluded that all Mix Components, Sand Gradation, and Infiltration Rate met or exceeded the DNREC required standards.
 Moon Nurseries has been a reliable, certified supplier of bioretention soil to the Delaware area ever since.